Spreading the Wealth

 Fortunately, most of process innovation that SPX FLOW has developed in automating butter and complex alternatives applies as well to spreads.
 SPX FLOW has extensive experience in adapting butter production lines for alternative butters and spreads.

 SPX FLOW are experts in producing butter and anything that looks like it.
-In our Global Innovation Centers our food scientists, automation engineers and marketing teams collaborate with customers to test, simulate and refine production for maximum market advantage.
-The Innovation Centers have a unique capability for combining trials of both butter and margarine technologies.
+In our Global Innovation and Design Centers our food scientists, automation engineers and marketing teams collaborate with customers to test, simulate and refine production for maximum market advantage.
+The Innovation and Design Centers have a unique capability for combining trials of both butter and margarine technologies.